HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ##### Writing Assistance APIs and Proofreader API

-Next, we examine the task-specific APIs: The <a hreflang="en" href="https://learn.microsoft.com/en-us/microsoft-edge/web-platform/writing-assistance-apis">Writing Assistance APIs</a> abstract the complexities of prompt engineering; they utilize the same underlying embedded LLM but apply specialized system prompts to achieve distinct linguistic goals:
+Next, we examine the task-specific APIs.
+The <a hreflang="en" href="https://learn.microsoft.com/en-us/microsoft-edge/web-platform/writing-assistance-apis">Writing Assistance APIs</a> abstract the complexities of prompt engineering; they utilize the same underlying embedded LLM but apply specialized system prompts to achieve distinct linguistic goals:

-* Writer API: creates new content based on a prompt
+* *Writer API*: creates new content based on a prompt
-* Rewriter API: rephrases input based on a prompt
+* *Rewriter API*: rephrases input based on a prompt
-* Summarizer API: produces a summary of text
+* *Summarizer API*: produces a summary of text

 Additionally, the [Proofreader API](https://developer.chrome.com/docs/ai/proofreader-api) enables developers to proofread text and correct grammatical errors and spelling mistakes.

 The Summarizer API shipped with Chrome 138.
 As of December 2025, the Writer, Rewriter, and Proofreader API are in Origin Trial.
 All APIs are not currently available on mobile devices.

-In the July 2025 HTTP Archive crawl, only calls to `Writer.create()` were detected (on 39,101 mobile and 29,208 desktop sites).
+In the July 2025 HTTP Archive crawl, only calls to `Writer.create()` were detected (on 0.127% desktop and 0.137% mobile sites).
 While this initially suggested usage of the Writer API, manual checks revealed that many sampled sites were actually using <a hreflang="en" href="https://github.com/protobufjs/protobuf.js/blob/827ff8e48253e9041f19ac81168aa046dbdfb041/src/writer.js#L142">Protobuf.js's Writer</a>, which shares the same API signature.
 As a result, we have decided to omit the chart for this metric.

 ##### Translator and Language Detector APIs

 The final category of the Built-in AI APIs consists of the [Translator and Language Detector APIs](https://developer.mozilla.org/en-US/docs/Web/API/Translator_and_Language_Detector_APIs).
-Unlike the writing tools, these APIs do not rely on LLMs, but instead utilize specialized, task-specific neural networks, placing them outside the strict definition of Generative AI.
+Unlike the Writing Assistance APIs, these APIs do not rely on LLMs, but instead utilize specialized, task-specific neural networks, placing them outside the strict definition of Generative AI.

 [The APIs shipped in Chrome 138](https://developer.chrome.com/release-notes/138#web_apis) but are not currently available on mobile devices.